Grange Hill: Series history

 Beginning on 4 April 1993, in celebration of the programme's 15th anniversary, the first fifteen series of Grange Hill were repeated during Children's BBC's Sunday (and later, Saturday) morning slots on BBC1 and BBC2.
 The repeats ended with Series 16 in 1999.
 In the 1990s Grange Hill was repeated in full on digital satellite and cable channel UK Gold, which broadcast the late 1970s and early 80s episodes of the show.
 In 1998, it reappeared on sister channel UK Gold Classics, which was a digital-only channel showing programmes previously aired on UK Gold, and Grange Hill was part of its schedule.
 The channel lasted only six months, however, before becoming UK Gold 2 in April 1999.
 Interest in Grange Hill was renewed in the late 1990s and the series celebrated its 20th anniversary with the introduction of sinister Scottish bully Sean Pearce (Iain Robertson), who carried a knife and slashed the face of a classmate.
 Cast member Laura Sadler, who was heavily involved in this storyline, died after falling out of a building in June 2003; four years earlier her Grange Hill character Judi Jeffreys had been killed after slipping and falling out of the window of a burning storeroom in the school.

 By 2001, the series was almost entirely issue-led and the decision to tackle the subject of rape upset some parents.
-But when Phil Redmond took over production of Grange Hill in 2003, his plan was to get the show back to its roots and the issues were toned down as Redmond skewed the show towards a younger audience.Grange Hill returned on 14 April 2008 with its final series, including a return of the original theme music.
-Series 31 returned to BBC1 after the 2007 series was shown exclusively on the CBBC Channel.
+But when Redmond's company Mersey Television took over production of Grange Hill in 2003, his plan was to get the show back to its roots and the issues were toned down as Redmond skewed the show towards a younger audience.

+Series 29 was first broadcast on the digital CBBC Channel in the autumn of 2005, with a BBC One screening the following spring.
+Grange Hill returned on 14 April 2008 with its final series, including a return of the original theme music.
+Series 31 returned to BBC One after the previous series was shown exclusively on the CBBC Channel in 2007.

 In 2019, Redmond spoke about possibly reviving the show and dealing with current social issues.